shopizer-ecommerce/shopizer-terraform/shopizer-platform-aws/lightsail/README.md

 ## Lightsail

-4GB of RAM 2vcpu Ubunto 20.X
+4GB of RAM 2vcpu Ubuntu 20.X
 This will run Nginx, Docker and Docker compse

 ## S3 Bucket